hdparks/Asteriods/README.md

 # AsteroidsBR
-A multiplayer web implementation of the classic Asterioids, but with a Battle Royale twist
+A multiplayer web implementation of the classic Asterioids, with a Battle Royale twist